 Buy-side advisors play critical roles during the target identification and screening phase.
 They develop acquisition criteria, conduct market research, and create target lists based on strategic fit and availability.

-During initial outreach and negotiations, advisors contact potential sellers and gauge interest levels.
+During initial outreach and negotiations, advisors contact potential sellers to gauge interest.
 They manage preliminary discussions and maintain confidentiality for all parties.

 In the due diligence stage, advisors coordinate information requests and analysis.
 They work with specialist teams to evaluate financial, legal, operational, and strategic aspects of target companies.

-Final negotiations and deal structuring require intensive advisor involvement.
+Final negotiations and deal structuring require intensive involvement from advisors.
 They negotiate purchase price, deal terms, closing conditions, and post-transaction arrangements.

 How do buy-side advisors facilitate negotiations and due diligence during M&A transactions?